 Thai name: Ngu Sing Ban, Ngu Hao Ta-lan

 Description: To 256cm long.
 One of the largest snakes in Bangkok other than the pythons.
 Brown or olive above, yellowish on the chin and underbelly.
 Eyes are notably large.
 Young juveniles have white bands or spots on body.

 Similar Species: Oriental Rat Snake has dark bands on the last third of its body.

 Monacled Cobra has smaller eyes, loose skin around the neck, and a characteristic marking on the back of the neck/head that expands when displaying.

 All other large brown snakes in Bangkok have characteristic stripes, bands, or other markings on the head or body.

 Habitat: Prefers open habitat such as grassland, shrubland, open woodland, agriculture, and the open banks of water bodies.
 Can be found in trees (especially when resting) and is a good swimmer.

-Danger to humans: This large snake is aggressive and can inflict a nasty bite, but it is completely non-venomous and cannot cause any serious injury.
+Danger to humans: This large snake is aggressive and can inflict a nasty bite, but it is non-venomous and cannot cause any serious injury.

 Conservation status and threats: The Indo-Chinese Rat Snake has no known conservation issues in Thailand, but is hunted for its meat and gallbladder and is listed as endangered in China.

-Interesting facts: When captured this snake will thrash its body about violently, which together with its large size makes it very difficult to handle.
+Interesting facts: When captured this snake will thrash its body about violently, which together with its large size makes it difficult to handle.